Nothing makes you want to simplify your life like homeschooling.

 1. Simplify your life by cutting down on cell phone time.

-Did you know that people spend an average of three to four hours a day on their phones?
-On average, we pick our phones up every 12 minutes.
+Did you know that according to Kim Kommando, Americans spend an average of 5.4 hours a day on their cell phones?
+On average, we check our phones 58 times a day.
 Besides the necessary texts, calls, and emails, there’s social media, games, and videos.
 Our phones are addictive!
 If you added all the minutes, you might be surprised just how much time you are spending on your phone.

 Not only are our phones taking up too much time– but what kind of example are we setting for our kids?
 Too much screen time is not something we want to pass on to them.